Stability-Aware Training of Machine Learning Force Fields with Differentiable Boltzmann Estimators: Conclusion and Future Work

+We have introduced StABlE Training, a strategy for training stable and accurate machine learning force fields.
+Our training procedure results in MLFFs which are significantly more stable in MD simulation, more accurately reproduce key simulation observables, (including those that were not explicitly trained on), exhibit better generalization to unseen temperatures, and have superior data efficiency relative to MLFFs trained only on QM data.
-\paragraph{Advantages of StABlE Training.} One advantage of StABlE Training is that it can utilize both quantum-mechanical energies and forces and system observables to supervise NNIP training.
-As reference observables can be easily computed by averaging over existing datasets, the stability, accuracy, and data efficiency gains brought by StABlE Training require \textit{no additional reference calculations or data}.
-StABlE Training is thus self-contained and efficient, requiring minimal additional computational expense beyond conventional NNIP training (see Supplementary Section \ref{sec: training_details} for details on training times).

-StABlE Training can also be flexibly applied across atomistic systems due to its ability to handle a diverse set of failure modes arising in MD simulation, including both global and local instabilities.
-Specifically, due to our localized Boltzmann estimator, we can target and resolve isolated instabilities found in simulations of large condensed-phase systems.
-The adaptability of our method is further exemplified by the lack of reliance on a manually specified prior potential, a common requirement of observable-based learning schemes.
-The pre-training step which precedes StABlE Training effectively learns a QM-informed prior, which is then further refined in the alternating simulation and learning stages.
+\paragraph{Key Takeaways.} StABlE Training can utilize both quantum-mechanical energies and forces and system observables to supervise MLFF training. \addtwo{We highlight that the reference observables need not be acquired from experimental measurements, and can be computed by averaging over existing QM datasets.
+This makes our approach applicable in realistic computational discovery scenarios in which experimental characterization is not always available for hypothetical systems.} \addtwo{The} stability, accuracy, and data efficiency gains brought by StABlE Training require \textit{no additional reference calculations or data}. \addtwo{The procedure is thus} self-contained and efficient, requiring minimal additional computational expense beyond a single iteration of conventional MLFF training (see Supplementary Section \ref{sec: training_details} for details on training times).
+This suggests that StABlE Training may scale more gracefully to larger MLFFs and atomistic systems than existing active learning approaches, which require repeated QM reference calculations and retraining.
+StABlE Training can also be flexibly applied across atomistic systems due to its ability to handle a diverse set of failure modes arising in MD simulation, including both global and local instabilities due to our localized Boltzmann estimator.
+This flexibility extends to the choice of MLFF: the effectiveness of StABlE Training across the three diverse architectures considered in this work suggests that our approach will remain applicable as MLFF architectures continue to evolve.

-The flexibility of StABlE Training extends to the neural network parameterization of the potential energy function.
-The three NNIP architectures we considered in this work vary widely in their expressivity, as measured by the number of total learnable parameters, as well as in the symmetry principles governing their internal feature transformations (see Supplementary Section \ref{sec: training_details} for details).
-The effectiveness of StABlE Training across these models suggests that our approach will remain applicable as NNIP architectures continue to evolve.